hermeznetwork/docs/docs/about/value-proposition.md

 Hermez network project has some properties that will provide value to the users and the community:

 ## Production ready solution
 Hermez will launch in mainnet a project which is intended to be a usable token transfers network from day one.
-This product will have support, maintenance and technological evolution to provide users with the most updated functionalities with the right risk management.
+This product will have support, maintenance, and technological evolution to provide users with the most updated functionalities with the right risk management.

 The first release starts with the specific scope of token transfers implemented with a technological stack and cryptography setup considered the most tested so far.